Wednesday, 22 December 2010

 VValValine

-And in 9 cases it not:
+However, in 9 cases it is not the first letter:

 DAspAspartate